Ehanlion/mist_obsidian/3. The Potions Index/Potions with Herbalism Kit.md

-This is the list of creatable potions, given that the player is using an Herbalism Kit.
-The player does not need to have proficiency with the kit, but they do need to be using it to create these potions.
+**You must have proficiency with an Herbalism Kit to craft any of these potions:**
 # Common Potion Recipes:

 # Rare Potion Recipes: